Textbook Information

 Buying Textbooks and Course Materials

-Students may also be required to purchase course packets, lab equipment, and/or art materials.
+As a student, you may also be required to purchase course packets, lab equipment, and/or art materials.
 These items are available at campus or local stores.

 Textbooks can be expensive, and some cost-saving alternatives are available.
-Students should be sure to purchase the correct textbook edition.
+You should be sure to purchase the correct textbook edition.
 The International Standard Book Number (ISBN), the 10 or 13-digit number that uniquely identifies books published internationally, is included in the textbooks listings if the instructor has provided it.

 eTexts and other digital course materials are becoming more and more available to students for a fraction of the cost of printed materials.
 Read more about Engage eTexts.